Sam-Gledhill/PathFinder/README.md

 # Path Finder

 Dynamic path-finding demo written in SDL2.

-The path is restricted only to left/right/up/down movements, and currently only implements the breadth-first pathfinding algorithm.
+The path is restricted to left/right/up/down movements, and currently only implements the breadth-first pathfinding algorithm.

 ## Demo